VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--rpm-architecture`

-Architecture that are supported by the repository, default:
+Architecture that are supported by the repository, default: noarch

 #### `--license-path`